nodeshift/nodejs-reference-architecture/docs/development/apifirst.md

 [express-openapi-validator](https://www.npmjs.com/package/express-openapi-validator) is a validator for express middleware that some of the build have used successfully.

-### Creating/editing OpenAPI Specificaitons
+### Creating/editing OpenAPI Specifications

-[swagger-editor](https://www.npmjs.com/package/swagger-editor) is the most popular editor which can be embeeded into existing server or run standalone.
+[swagger-editor](https://www.npmjs.com/package/swagger-editor) is the most popular editor which can be embedded into an existing server or run standalone.
 If you want to edit your specifications in YAML, you can use the [openapi-editor](https://www.npmjs.com/package/openapi-editor) wrapper.